global-ad-snap/diabetic-retinopathy-classifier/README.md

 [![Streamlit](https://static.streamlit.io/badges/streamlit_badge_black_white.svg)](https://diabetic-retinopathy-classifier-globaladsnap.streamlit.app/)

 ## Overview
-This project implements an explainable deep learning system for grading diabetic retinopathy (DR) from retinal fundus images using ResNet-18 transfer learning trained on the APTOS 2019 Blindness Detection dataset.
+This project implements an explainable deep learning system for automated grading of diabetic retinopathy (DR) from retinal fundus images using ResNet-18 transfer learning trained on the APTOS 2019 Blindness Detection dataset.
 The model predicts DR severity across five stages (0–4) and provides visual explanations using Grad-CAM and SHAP to highlight retinal regions influencing predictions.
 A Streamlit web application enables users to upload retinal images, obtain DR severity predictions, and inspect interpretability visualizations for research, educational, and screening-support purposes.

 ---
 ## Intended Use

-This project is intended as a **research and decision-support prototype** demonstrating the application of deep learning techniques to retinal fundus images for diabetic retinopathy classification.
+This project is intended as a **research and decision-support prototype** demonstrating the application of deep learning techniques to retinal fundus images for diabetic retinopathy severity grading.

 The system is designed for **educational purposes, technical evaluation, and exploratory analysis** only.
 It is not intended to be used as a standalone diagnostic tool or to replace professional clinical assessment.